 In the Media

-During the CEC's pilgrimage in Rome, our students had several opportunities to chat with media.
+During the de Nicola Center's pilgrimage to Rome, our students had several opportunities to chat with media.
 This page collects the various stories and interviews from our time witnessing (and witnessing TO) the Synod:

 Colloquy in Rome features frank testimony by youth, discussion with Bishop Barron (Catholic World Report, October 4, 2018)

 There was a colloquy Thursday evening at Rome’s Libera Università di Maria Santissima Assunta — the LUMSA, as it is known in the city — sponsored by the Notre Dame Centre for Ethics and Culture with the participation of Crux.
 The event featured opening remarks from Godfrey Onah, the engaging bishop of Nsukka, Nigeria, followed by seven stories of life in the faith told by young people from all around the world, and capped by a dialogue between Robert Barron, auxiliary bishop of Los Angeles and John Allen of Crux, with Pia de Solenni of the Diocese of Orange, Ca., serving as the evening’s MC.

 There was good humor, if not high spirits, right from the start.

 Voices of #Synod2018: Aly Cox (Grotto Network, October 5, 2018)

 On Paul VI and whether the synod could pull an ‘October surprise’ (Crux, October 5, 2018)